 This water shortage is leading us to a catastrophe which is preventable.
 This shortage is affecting global food security and thus making life much harder for the poor communities.
 On a global scale we are now aware that:

-This water well will serve 30 people and animals of the households
+This water well will serve 30 people and animals of households

-This water well will serve 70 people and animals of the households
+This water well will serve 70 people and animals of households

 Small Solar Water Scheme